 Kinloch Anderson, foremost experts in Highland Dress since 1868, and the SCO have been in partnership since 2014.
-We are delighted to be helping Kinloch Anderson celebrate its 150th Anniversary in our Edinburgh concert with Scotland's sorcerer of percussion Colin Currie in March 2018.
 We are very thankful for Kinloch Anderson's generous in-kind support of the SCO and look forward to presenting Jonathan Dove's new Accordion Concerto with them in Edinburgh in May 2019.

 The Scottish Chamber Orchestra tartan was exclusively designed to celebrate the Orchestra's 40th Anniversary and has been officially registered and accredited in The Scottish Register of Tartans.
 It is modelled below by SCO Cellist Donald Gillan.

 The story behind the tartan design is one of legacy.
 The sett, which is the technical term for the particular pattern of stripes in a tartan, is based on the Ferguson clan tartan to represent the legacy of Sir Charles Mackerras and his relationship with the SCO.
 His lasting influence on the players continues to shine through on the platform.
 There is a strong prominence of the MacDonald clan tartan to represent Donald and Louise MacDonald, who have generously supported and been the lifeblood of the Orchestra since the early 1980s.
 Another strong influence comes from the Maxwell clan tartan to represent the SCO’s commitment to the creation of new music through their long-standing relationship with composer Sir Peter Maxwell Davies.